provoware/2025_BASIC/README.md

 pytest -q
 ```

 Plugin modules placed under `plugins/` are loaded automatically at startup.
-This
-provides an easy way to extend the GUI without modifying existing code.
+This repository includes a small example under `plugins/demo_plugin` that
+adds a demo menu entry.
+Use it as a starting point for your own extensions.